Stability and asymptotic behaviour of one-dimensional solutions in cylinders: Introduction

 hence $\varphi_L=\log L$, $L>0$.\\ Obviously $\Omega_{\varphi_L}$ is just the bounded cylinder $\omega \times (0,L)$ with base $\omega$ and height $L$.\\ In this domain there exists a one-dimensional solution of $\eqref{problem_Omega}$ which is easily obtained by extending to $\Omega_{\varphi_L}$ a positive solution $u_{p,L}$ of the following ODE problem:

 i.e. with an abuse of notation we define

 In view of the simple geometry of $\Omega_{\varphi_L}$ and of the corresponding one-dimensional solution $u_{p,L}$, we may ask wether $\Omega_{\varphi_L}$ is or not a good candidate to locally minimize the energy functional $T$.
 This question is addressed in \cite{AfonsoPacella} (see also \cite{Afonso}) by differentiating $T$ with respect to variation of $\Omega$ which leave the measure invariant and studying the stability/instability of the pair $(\Omega_{\varphi_L}, u_{p,L})$ as a critical point of $T$ (see Section $\ref{section:stability}$ for the definition and the setting).
-Indeed, when $u_{p,L}$ is a nondegenerate solution of $\eqref{problem_Omega}$ (see Proposition $\ref{prop:nondegeneracy}$) we may consider the energy functional $T({\Omega_\varphi})$ for domains $\Omega_\varphi$ close to $\Omega_{\varphi_L}$.\\ In the paper \cite{AfonsoPacella} some conditions for the stability of the pair $(\Omega_{\varphi_L}, v_L)$ ($v_L$ one-dimensional nondegenerate solution) were derived, for semilinear elliptic problems with a general nonlinearity $f(u)$, while for the case of the torsion problem, i.e. $f(u)=1$, sharp results both for instability and stability were proved (see \cite[Theorem 1.4]{AfonsoPacella}).\\\\ In the present paper we analyze the case of the Lane-Emden nonlinearity and for asymptotic values of the exponent $p$ we substantially improve the results of \cite{AfonsoPacella} getting also instability. \\ Our results rely on a careful asymptotic analysis of the one-dimensional solution $u_{p,L}$, as $p\to \infty$ or as $p \to 1$, which is new and interesting in itself.\\ As far as we know this is the first time that a qualitative analysis of the one-dimensional solutions is performed and we believe that it can be useful for other problems.\\\\ For simplicity to state our asymptotic results we fix $L=1$ and denote $u_{p,1}$ simply by $u_p$.
+Indeed, when $u_{p,L}$ is a nondegenerate solution of $\eqref{problem_Omega}$ (see Proposition $\ref{prop:nondegeneracy}$) we may consider the energy functional $T({\Omega_\varphi})$ for domains $\Omega_\varphi$ close to $\Omega_{\varphi_L}$.\\ In the paper \cite{AfonsoPacella} some conditions for the stability of the pair $(\Omega_{\varphi_L}, v_L)$ ($v_L$ one-dimensional nondegenerate solution) were derived, for semilinear elliptic problems with a general nonlinearity $f(u)$, while for the case of the torsion problem, i.e. $f(u)=1$, sharp results both for instability and stability were proved (see \cite[Theorem 1.4]{AfonsoPacella}).
+A related result is obtained in \cite{Afonso1} by showing a bifurcation result from 1-dimensional solutions of semilinear elliptic problems in bounded cylinders. \\\\ In the present paper we analyze the case of the Lane-Emden nonlinearity and for asymptotic values of the exponent $p$ we substantially improve the results of \cite{AfonsoPacella} getting also instability. \\ Our results rely on a careful asymptotic analysis of the one-dimensional solution $u_{p,L}$, as $p\to \infty$ or as $p \to 1$, which is new and interesting in itself.\\ As far as we know this is the first time that a qualitative analysis of the one-dimensional solutions is performed and we believe that it can be useful for other problems.\\\\ For simplicity to state our asymptotic results we fix $L=1$ and denote $u_{p,1}$ simply by $u_p$.
 Moreover it is convenient to consider the even extension of $u_p$ to the interval $I=(-1,1)$, that, with an abuse of notation, we still denote by $u_p$.
 Clearly it is the unique solution of the Dirichlet problem

 By symmetry results $u_p$ is the only positive solution and it is decreasing in $[0,1]$, thus $\|u_p\|_\infty=u_p(0)$.\\ Note that it is easy to pass from the case $L=1$ to the case of any other $L>0$ (see Remark \eqref{rem:equivalence}).\\ We have \begin{teorema}[Asymptotic behaviour for $p \to +\infty$] Let $u_p$ be the positive solution of \eqref{problema_in_I} and let $\alpha_1(p)$ be the first eigenvalue of the linearized operator at $u_p$ with Dirichlet boundary conditions in $I$, defined as